HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 # Convolutional Neural Network Overview <a name="cnn-overview"></a>

-Convolutional Neural Networks (CNN) are an adaptation of Artificial Neural Networks and are primarily used for image based tasks.
+Convolutional Neural Networks (CNN) are an adaptation of Artificial Neural Networks and are primarily used for image-based tasks.

 To a computer, an image is simply made up of numbers, those being the colour intensity values for each pixel.
 Colour images have values ranging between 0 and 255 for each pixel, but have three of these values, one each for Red, Green, and Blue, or in other words the RGB values that mix together to make up the specific colour of each pixel.